 • Table Header Mode: the method that is used to identify table headers of CSV tables.
 The table headers are used as column names.

-• Allow Single Field: specifies whether to allow only a single column to exist for a row of data in a CSV object.
+• Allow Single Field: specifies whether to allow only one column to exist for a row of data in a CSV object.
+Valid values:

 • Other Settings: You can configure parameters to specify whether to use the first row of a CSV object as column names.
-If you have this requirement, contact technical support.
+If you require this setting, contact technical support.

-If the OSS object data changes, the table data that is re-mapped to AnalyticDB for MySQL is updated based on the rules that are specified in Destination Metadata Settings.
+If the OSS object data changes, the table data that is re-mapped to AnalyticDB for MySQL is updated based on the rules that are specified in the Destination Metadata Settings section.

 When you specify a name for the database, take note of the following items: